A Local’s Guide To Studios For Rent In Singapore

 a) Cheapest studios for those on a budget

-Here is a selection of condo developments with affordable studios for rent in Singapore:
+Here is a selection of studio condo developments with affordable studios for rent in Singapore:

 – The Hillford (Upper Bukit Timah) – $1,200.
 Upper Bukit Timah is replete with dining and lifestyle options and also connects quickly by car to the Orchard area via Bukit Timah Road.